actsl/kiss_sdl/README.md

 they can be retrieved from the data in the code.
 But again because of simplicity, this has not been done in the examples of this toolkit.

-Can i use other colors, textures, etc?
+Can i use other colors, images, etc?
 Yes.
 To use certain other fonts or textures, you may have to rewrite the init function.
 You can also draw anything you like on the widgets in the drawing function, this will be automatically redrawn every time after the window is exposed.